 She was also a finalist in the Absolute Comedy contest "Prove You're A Comic" in 2018.

-And she appears at numerous Toronto comedy shows in and around Toronto, including performing in and hosting her own comedy nights at 120 Diner.
+She has appeared at numerous Toronto comedy shows as a headliner.
+Also performing in and hosting the popular online/off-line show "Make Me Laugh" at 120 Diner.
 Check her "Appearances" page for dates and times.